AFellowSpeedrunner/SmolXP/README.md

 ## Known Bugs and Issues
 ### Activation
 TinyXP will expire after 30 days which requires reinstall as activation has been removed from TinyXP.
 I am now working to reimplement activation and will release it as soon as possible.
 A key you can use to activate TinyXP is BBY46-G888F-PKWW6-X4CVD-CGF43.
+You may need to activate via phone which works with this key.
 This key can be entered in the next TinyXP release.